StackVista/stackpack-solarwinds/src/main/stackpack/resources/enabled.md

 ### What's next?

-Topology from SolarWinds can be found in the following view:
+Topology from SolarWinds can be found in the following StackState view:

 * **SolarWinds - {{configurationConfig.solarwinds_instance_name}}**